axibase/atsd/administration/passwords-obfuscation.md

 To convert an obfuscated text back to plain text, open the **Settings > Diagnostics > Passwords** page.

-The input text must start with `OBF:` prefix.
+The input text must begin with `OBF:` prefix.

 Enter the obfuscated text and click **Deobfuscate** to view the plain text.